Privacy Policy - June 2026

 Right to Data Portability

-You have the right to request a copy of your personal data in a structured, commonly used, and machine-readable format.
-You can also request that we transfer this data to another Data Controller, if technically feasible.
+Where processing is based on your consent or on a contract with you, you have the right to request a copy of personal data you have provided to us in a structured, commonly used, and machine-readable format.
+You may also request that we transfer this data directly to another Data Controller, where technically feasible.

 Right to Object